Facial Filler Injections (Including Juvederm, Restylane, Voluma, Belotero and Radiesse) in New Jersey For Facial Rejuvenation

 What are dermal fillers?

 Dermal fillers, or skin fillers, are materials injected into the skin to reduce the appearance of wrinkles.
-There are a number of approved dermal fillers on the market, including: Restylane, Juvederm, Radiesse, and Sculptra.
+There are a number of approved dermal fillers on the market, including: Juvederm, Restylane, Belotero, Radiesse, and Sculptra.
 The most popular dermal fillers are derived from hyaluronic acid.
 The discussion below is general and not necessarily relevant to each individual product.

 What is hyaluronic acid?